 CIA Award for Architecture 2011

 The Outpost Lodge, Kruger National Park

-The Outpost Lodge is situated is situated in the remote northern-most part of the Kruger National Park.
-The lodge consists of twelve freestanding units, a main building with reception, dining and lounge areas, and an outdoor swimming pool.
+The lodge consists of twelve freestanding units, a main building with reception, a restaurant and dining and lounge areas, and an outdoor swimming pool.

+The main aim of the project was an architecture that would sit subtly in the striking landscape and would provide luxury accommodation and a compelling relationship with nature.
 On arrival, visitors are confronted by a long wall, which is entered through a small opening.
-On entry, visitors experience is an explosion of view, with 300 kilometers of the Kruger National Park spread out beneath them.
+On entry, visitors experience an explosion of view, with 300 kilometers of the Kruger National Park spread out beneath them.
 The 12 units are scattered along the long, narrow site, with a one kilometer long raised teak walkway connecting them.
-The decks and units are raised off the ground which leaves the ground below undisturbed, and keeps visitors at a safe distance from the wildlife below.
+The walkway also conceals the water, electricity and phone lines.
+In order to keep the environment undisturbed the buildings are all raised on stilts.

 Wallpaper Magazine Best Safari Lodge 2003